18 month old "bully" pushes other kids down

 If we knew what was causing your son to push other kids, we might be able to do more to prevent it.
 You say that your son may smack another child who is in his way, or is simply near him, or may push another child down for no reason.
 I suspect there IS a reason, but we don't know what it is.

 For instance, maybe he is playing happily but then he becomes over-excited.
 Because he is so young, he has a low tolerance for frustration and little impulse control.
 When he feels uncomfortable, he can't tolerate those feelings.
 So he lashes out.
 Pushing the other child relieves his tension.
 His empathy is not yet well-developed, so hurting another kid doesn't yet bother him.
+He just doesn't get that the other kid has feelings.
 That doesn't make him bad, it makes him 18 months old!

 Luckily, we don't really have to know why your son is pushing to prevent his behavior.
 We just have to prevent it!
 How?